EnterpriseDB/tpa/docs/src/INSTALL.md

 To use TPAexec, you need to install tpaexec and run the `tpaexec setup` command.
 This document explains how to install TPAexec packages.

-TPAexec packages are available to EDB/2ndQuadrant customers by prior arrangement.
+TPAexec packages are available to EDB customers by prior arrangement.
 Please contact your account manager to request access.